mojodna/ec2ddns/README.md

 # ec2ddns

-Python utlity to register an EC2 instance's hostname in Route 53.
+Python utility to register an EC2 instance's hostname in Route 53.

 ## Usage